jcatmore/susy-neuralnetworks/README.md

     cd $HOME
     virtualenv ENV

 where ``ENV`` is whatever name you wish to give to the virtualenv location.
+This is the last time you should need to use ``sudo``: from now on you will not be touching the system-wide configuration.

 Once this is done you should install the above packages using the ``pip`` version available in the virtualenv, rather than the system version that you installed before e.g.